InstagramScheduling

 The first hour after posting determines whether Instagram pushes your Reel to Explore.
 Strategies:

-• Schedule posts when your audience is most active (check Insights)
+• Schedule Reels when your audience is most active (check Insights)

 • Reply to comments within the first 5 minutes